-Pensioners selling prescription painkillers to make ends meet
+Pensioners are selling prescription painkillers to make ends meet.

 Rural doctors and regional health professionals say many cash-strapped pensioners are selling strong prescription painkillers to make ends meet.